Position

 • Bachelor’s degree in Quality Management, Engineering, or a related field.

-• Minimum of 5 years of experience in a quality control or quality assurance role.
+• Minimum of 5 years of experience in a quality control or quality assurance role, with at least 2 years in a supervisory or managerial position.

 Is becoming a Quality Supervisor a good career path?